SLICE alignment workflow

 -

-to get the alignment pattern into or close to the field of view. -
+After the first time this alignment workflow is run, you can click to get the alignment marks into or close to the field of view.

-It is ok if the alignment pattern is blurry.
+It is ok if the alignment marks are blurry.

 -